codio-c5/C5-Development/.guides/content/Lab-Part-2--Encryption-ea34.md

 {Encrypt Bob's message with Alice's public key}(sh rsa/encrypt.sh alice-public.key message.txt cipher.txt)

  - Click on ```cipher.txt``` in the file tree to the left.
-Copy and past the encrypted output file and copy and paste the contents into the box below.
+Copy and paste the encrypted output file and copy and paste the contents into the box below.

 {Save!|assessment}(free-text-2646518253)